Skip to main content

 }

-• availability_zone — pool segment in which the cloud server will be created, e.g. ru-9a.
-The list of available pool segments can be found in the instructions.
-Availability matrices;
+• availability_zonepool segment in which the cloud server will be created, for example ru-9a.
+The list of available pool segments can be viewed in the Availability Matrix;

-• flavor_id — Flavor ID.
-The flavors correspond to cloud server configurations and determine the number of vCPUs, RAM, and local disk size (optional) of the server.
-You can use flavorors of fixed configurations.
-For example, 4011 — ID to create a Memory Line fixed configuration server with 2 vCPUs, 16 GB RAM in a ru-9 pool.
-The list of flavors can be viewed in the table List of fixed configuration flavors in all pools.
+• flavor_id — flavor ID.
+Flavors correspond to cloud server configurations and define the number of vCPUs, RAM, and the size of the local disk (optional) for the server.
+You can use fixed-configuration flavors.
+For example, 1015 is the ID for creating a server with a Standard line fixed configuration with 4 vCPUs and 16 GB of RAM in the ru-9 pool.
+A list of flavors is available in the table List of fixed-configuration flavors in all pools.

 See the detailed description of the openstack_compute_instance_v2 resource.